FrozenRidge/mongolab-meteor-leadcapture-app/blogpost.md

 ## Client-side Code

-Because Meteor shares code between the client and the server, both client and server code is contained in `app.js` - you can see that we can add client specific code by testing `Meteor.isClient`:
+Since Meteor shares code between the client and the server, both client and server code is contained in `app.js` - you can see that we can add client specific code by testing `Meteor.isClient`: